vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/psychiatry/psychiatry-medical-hold.md

-# Medical Holds
+# Medical and Psychiatric Holds

-Soibhan Kelley, MD
+Laura Artim, reviewed by Jonathan Smith and Daniel Daunis

 ---